akhilk2802/TherapEase.ai/README.md

 ## Features

 - Play mental health games using pictures.
+Similar to Pictionary.
 - Track response times for each question.
 - Therapists can gain insights into the patient's mental state based on response times.
+- Therapist will be provided with the summary and visualization of all the parameters from the Pictionary Game
+- We have classified the patients status it based on the parameters and behavioural patterns as stated by WHO.

 ## Technologies Used